pnp/cli-microsoft365/docs/docs/cmd/teams/conversationmember/conversationmember-list.md

 # teams conversationmember list

-Lists members of a private channel in Microsoft Teams in the current tenant
+Lists members of a channel in Microsoft Teams in the current tenant

 ## Usage